Negotiations ahead of the UK's EU referendum

 This timeline shows the key events in the negotiation process behind the new settlement for the UK within the EU.
 The new settlement was subject to a referendum in Britain on 23 June 2016.

-The outcome of the referendum will be discussed by the European Council on 28-29 June 2016.
+The outcome of the referendum was discussed by the European Council on 28-29 June 2016.

 "In a free and democratic process, the British people have expressed their wish to leave the European Union.
 We regret this decision but respect it," said President Tusk, President Juncker, President Schulz and Netherlands Prime Minister Rutte in their joint statement.